Asian American & Native American Pacific-Islander-Serving Institution

 Role: AANAPISI Student Specialist

-About: Christine is proud to identify as a Chinese and Southeast Asian.
+About: Christine is proud to identify as Chinese and Southeast Asian.
 She loves how tight-knit and progressive the Asian and Pacific Islander communities are in Seattle.
 She is excited to help students navigate their journey of finding joy and belonging in their ethnic and social justice identities.

 Education: BA Communications, minor in Ethnic Studies; MS School Counseling